rolonicArk/simpleArk/README.md

 An index is a rolon.
 Its UUID is created from the name of a classifier.
 An index has a descriptor which holds a map, keyed by classifier value, of all rolons which are assigned that value.

+## Time Navigation

+All queries are based on the current time, which by default is the time of the last transaction.
+But any time can be selected.
+But after a time has been selected, an ark can no longer be used as the result of a transaction.